Please note: the page will print without the top and left navigation bars and in black and white only.

 The Ontario Bar Association offers bilingual information on locating and working with a lawyer.
 You can access this information by visiting their Web site at www.oba.org or by calling the association toll free at 1-800-668-8900.

 Legal Aid is available to people who cannot afford the services of a lawyer.
-If you qualify for legal aid, you will be given a legal aid lawyer certificate.
+If you qualify for legal aid, you will be offered a variety of legal services and, if appropriate, given a legal aid lawyer certificate.
 This certificate is a guarantee of payment from Legal Aid Ontario to the private lawyer of your choice, subject to the rates and limitations set out in the legal aid tariff.
 For further information, contact:

 Legal Aid Ontario